kyl3song/kyl3song.github.io/_posts/DFIR/2022-05-02-How to Decrypt Spycam Full Disk Encryption.md

 - KDF (Key Derivation Function): e.g. PBKDF2/Scrypt/etc
 - AES: Advanced Encryption Standard
 - CBC: Cipher Block Chaining
-- ESSIV: One of IV generators. "encrypted sector|salt initial vector", the sector number is encrypted with the bulk cipher using a salt as key.
+- ESSIV: One of IV generators. 'encrypted sector|salt initial vector', the sector number is encrypted with the bulk cipher using a salt as key.
 The salt is derived from the bulk cipher's key via hashing.